 Sometimes getting your social posts shared or retweeted or regrammed by other, related businesses is just a matter of bringing it to their attention!
 If you’ve shared a link to your latest article, and it covers a relevant topic for the followers of another small business, you might be able to drop them a quick note.
 Keep it friendly, professional, and don’t make it sound forceful.
 You just want to let them know that you’ve recently published something that you think would be of interest to their followers.
 Give a good reason for this, and ask them to share it if they also find it useful or illuminating.

+Make sure you grab my free download: Making the Most of Social Media workbook to help get you started.
 I hope these strategies give you some ideas for how to make your B2B relationships work to your advantage on the social media front!
 There are countless other ways to utilize these connections.
 Why not try suggesting one of these ideas to trade organization groups or professional forums?
 Or if you don’t have time to handle all the little organizational details, try hiring a virtual assistant to help out!
 Schedule a free consultation with me and we can talk about B2B cross promotion strategies.